davesnuthouse/RedGuild/README.md

 Added features:
 * New Alt Tracker tab!
 * Add ALT columns to ML Scorecard
+* Ml Scorecard formatting puts Mains at the top and Alts at the bottom (looks better)
 * Ml Scorecard list now auto filters non guild members
+* Inviter uses ALT data in info
+* New (totally not stolen) SYNC display in the toolbar

 Bugs Squashed:
 * ML Scorecard loads names without needing reset